Hiking and walkingDon‘t lose

 the south

-Some mountains are simply beautiful, while others are deeply moving.
-In the Hautes-Alpes, walking is never just a stroll: it’s an encounter with the raw light of the peaks, the vibrant silence of the forests, the power of the glaciers and the gentleness of the valleys where the air seems purer than elsewhere.
-Whatever your level or habits: the adventure begins with the first step.
+Some mountains are simply beautiful, while others take your breath away.
+In the Hautes-Alpes, hiking is never just a simple walk: it’s an encounter with the harsh light of the peaks, the vibrant silence of the forests, the power of the glaciers, and the gentleness of the valleys where the air seems purer than anywhere else.
+No matter your skill level or habits, the adventure begins with your very first step.

 The